Install Nodinite v7

 On a high level, there are a few distinct steps in the installation process:

-The installation process typically takes only a few minutes.
+Running the script typically takes a few minutes.
 This estimate includes installing all Monitoring Agents and Log Agents.

 Visual overview of the installation process.